Polk Army Air Field

 VFR

-Polk Army Air Field is currently reporting visual flight rules (VFR) conditions with overcast skies at 10,000 feet and 10 SM visibility.
-Note: This observation is 1 hours old and conditions may have changed.
+Polk Army Air Field is currently reporting visual flight rules (VFR) conditions with clear skies and 9 SM visibility.

 Wind Analysis